stevenwdv/fathom-shadow/README.md

 # Fathom

-Fathom is a JavaScript framework for extracting meaning from web pages, identifying parts like Previous/Next buttons, address forms, and the main textual content—or classifying a page as a whole.

-Essentially, it scores DOM nodes and extracts them based on conditions you specify.
-A Prolog-inspired system of types and annotations expresses dependencies between scoring steps and keeps state under control.
-It also provides the freedom to extend existing sets of scoring rules without editing them directly, so multiple third-party refinements can be mixed together.
+Fathom is a supervised-learning system for recognizing parts of web pages—pop-ups, address forms, slideshows—or for classifying a page as a whole.
+A DOM flows in one side, and DOM nodes flow out the other, tagged with types and probabilities that those types are correct.
+A Prolog-like language makes it straightforward to specify the “smells” that suggest each type, and a neural-net-based trainer determines the optimal contribution of each smell.
+Finally, the FathomFox web extension lets you collect and label a corpus of web pages for training.

 Continue reading at <https://mozilla.github.io/fathom/intro.html#why>.